scrtlabs/protocol/docs/source/TechnicalIntroduction.rst

 nodes and the blockchain itself.
-By using this release in combination with the examples provided in this documentation, dApp developers will be able to have some hands-on experience with the code, learn how to deploy secret contracts / dApps as well as gain a thorough understanding of how the various components of Enigmas functionality interconnect.
+By using this release in combination with the examples provided in this documentation, dApp developers will be able to have some hands-on experience with the code, learn how to deploy secret contracts / dApps as well as gain a thorough understanding of how the various components of Enigma's functionality interconnect.